Researchers propose framework to measure AI’s social and environmental impact

 SECure’s third pillar — data sovereignty — refers to the idea of strong data ownership and affording individuals control over how their data is used, for what purposes, and for how long.
 It also allows users to withdraw consent if they see fit while respecting differing norms regarding ownership typically ignored in discussions around diversity and inclusion as they relate to AI.
 The coauthors point out that some indigenous perspectives on data require that data be maintained on indigenous land or used, for example, or processed in ways consistent with certain values.

-“In the domain of machine learning, especially where large data sets are pooled from numerous users, the withdrawal of consent presents a major challenge,” wrote the researchers.
+“In the domain of machine learning, especially where large data sets are pooled from numerous users, the withdrawal of consent presents a major challenge,” the researchers wrote.
 “Specifically, there are no clear mechanisms today that allow for the removal of data traces or of the impacts of data related to a user … without requiring a retraining of the system.”

 The last pillar of SECure — LEED-esque certification — draws on the Leadership in Energy and Environmental Design for inspiration.
-The researchers propose a certification process that’d provide metrics allowing users to assess the state of an AI system in comparison with others, including measures of the cost of data tasks and custom workflows (in terms of storage and compute power).
-It’d be semi-automated to reduce administrative costs, with the tools enabling organizations to become compliant developed and made available in open source.
-And it’d be intelligible to a wide group of people, informed by a survey designed to determine the information users seek from certifications and how it can be best conveyed.
+The researchers propose a certification process that would provide metrics allowing users to assess the state of an AI system in comparison with others, including measures of the cost of data tasks and custom workflows (in terms of storage and compute power).
+It would be semi-automated to reduce administrative costs, with the tools enabling organizations to become compliant developed and made available in open source.
+And it would be intelligible to a wide group of people, informed by a survey designed to determine the information users seek from certifications and how it can be best conveyed.

-The researchers believe that if SECure were deployed at scale, it’d create the impetus for consumers, academics, and investors to demand more transparency on the social and environmental impacts of AI.
-They’d use their purchasing power to steer the progress of technological progress, ideally accounting for those two impacts.
+The researchers believe that if SECure were deployed at scale, it would create the impetus for consumers, academics, and investors to demand more transparency on the social and environmental impacts of AI.
+People could then use their purchasing power to steer the progress of technological progress, ideally accounting for those two impacts.
 “Responsible AI investment, akin to impact investing, will be easier with a mechanism that allows for standardized comparisons across various solutions, which SECure is perfectly geared toward,” the coauthors wrote.
 “From a broad perspective, this project lends itself well to future recommendations in terms of public policy.”

 The trick is adoption, of course.
 SECure competes with Responsible AI Licenses (RAIL), a set of end-user and source code license agreements with clauses restricting the use, reproduction, and distribution of potentially harmful AI technology.
 IBM has separately proposed voluntary factsheets that would be completed and published by companies that develop and provide AI, with the goal of increasing the transparency of their services.